cskelk789/Automated-ELK-Stack-Deployment/README.md

     * Group 2-ELKserver-the IP of the VM, ELK is installed on.

 - Which URL do you navigate to in order to check that the ELK server is running?
+  The below URL is used to navigate to the ELK server:

   * [ELK Server URL](http://40.86.202.243:5601/app/kibana)

+  Below is a screenshot of the Kibana Homepage:

   * ![This is the Kibana Homepage](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/Kibana%20Beats%20Related/Kibana%20Homepage.png)

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.